Skip to content

 1 / 1

-Redactorr looks at the surrounding text.
-A number string in a test document means something different to the same string in a payroll report.
-Context helps determine what is actually sensitive.
+Redactorr looks at surrounding text.
+A number string in a test example can mean something different from the same string in a payroll report.
+Context helps decide what should be marked for review.

 Redaction**